Rybar/GGJ2024/README.md

 **Granny (squinting, a bit hard of hearing):** "What'd he say, dear?
 'Make Meatloaf'?
 Is that it?"

-**Protagonist (still confused but going along):** "Um, I guess so, Granny.
+**Protagonist (still confused but going along):** "Um, I guess so, Gramma.
 'Make Meatloaf'...?
-I mean, I’ve never heard of such a contest, but..."
+I mean, I ain' never heard of such a contest, but..."

 **Granny (excitedly):** "Oh, that's wonderful!
 You can make my famous family recipe meatloaf!
 It's been a winner at every church potluck!"

-**Protagonist (half-heartedly):** "Yeah, Granny, but the only contests I’ve ever done are eating contests and, well, making things to eat contests."
+**Protagonist (half-heartedly):** "Yeah,I dunno Gramnma.."

-**Granny (beaming with pride):** "Then it's perfect!
+**Granny (beaming with pride) interrupting:** "Tt's perfect!
 You were born for this, love!
 My meatloaf recipe in your hands?
 Unbeatable!"

 **Protagonist (realizing they can't back out now):** "Well, I guess we’re doing this.
 But Granny, the contest is 2000 miles away!"